Making the Elite: Top Jobs, Disparities, and Solutions: Descriptive Facts

 The unconditional earnings gap across castes is -0.174 (0.016) log points, or about 17\%, where the number in parentheses denotes the standard error.
 In the presence of detailed controls for pre-college skills, within-college academic performance, previous labor market experience, and other employer-relevant skills, the remaining gap is -0.113 (0.014) log points, or about 11\%.
 These results are robust to many different specifications (Online Appendix Table~\ref{tab:earnings gap main}).

 There is \emph{modest} heterogeneity in the earnings gaps across job sectors and job types.
 For example, the earnings gap among firms in the consulting sector is -0.119 (0.032) log points, whereas it is -0.080 (0.022) log points among firms in the technology sector and -0.084 (0.022) log points among firms in the manufacturing sector (Online Appendix Table~\ref{tab:earnings gap main}).
 Non-client-facing and client-facing jobs also have modestly different earnings gaps.
 The earnings gap is -0.080 (0.016) for non-client-facing jobs, which comprise 85\% of all advertised jobs, and rises to -0.117 (0.029) log points for client-facing jobs (Online Appendix Table~\ref{tab:earnings gap main}).

 \textbf{Matching with Exit Data.} ``Exit data" is a college-administered survey of students, conducted two months after graduation, that includes their job designations and responses to whether offer terms were negotiated between the conclusion of the placement process (i.e., around early January) and the rollout of the exit survey (i.e., around late July).
-Most jobs have starting dates around mid-July.
-The data also include specifics of the negotiated terms and the reasons for doing so.
+Most jobs have \emph{starting dates around mid-July}.
+The data also include specifics of the negotiated terms and the reasons for negotiation.
 Note that students are restricted from bargaining over advertised compensation bundles only \emph{during} the course of the placement process and not after its conclusion (see ``Pre-Placement Phase" in Section~\ref{sec:data1}).
-The placement office administers exit surveys to ensure the validity of its employment data.
+The placement office administers exit surveys to validate its employment data.

-Exit data is filled by nearly 98\% of the graduating cohort, possibly since passing along their current roles and contact information is relevant for students to take advantage of the elite college's alumni network.
+Exit data is filled by nearly 98\% of the graduating cohort, possibly since passing along information regarding their current roles and contact details is relevant for students to take advantage of the elite college's alumni network.
 Comparable response rates are found in similar exit surveys collected by the career offices of elite U.S. MBA programs \citep{yalesomemployment201718}.